takoikatakotako/en.swiswiswift.com/content/post/2018-09-27/index.md

 <br>

-//参考
+Reference:
 [Xcode 10 libfishhook.a cannot be found](https://github.com/facebook/react-native/issues/19569)

-Xcodeを10.0 にアップデートしたら上記のエラーが出てReactNativeのコンパイルできなくなった。
+When I updated Xcode to 10.0, I got the above error and couldn't compile ReactNative.

-RTCWebSocket.xcodeproject -> RCTWebSocket -> Build Phasesを選択 -> Link Binary WithLibraried にlibfishhook.aを追加。
+RTCWebSocket.xcodeproject -> RCTWebSocket -> Select Build Phases -> Add libfishhook.a to Link Binary WithLibraried.
-すでに追加されている場合は削除
+Delete if already added.

-を行うことで解決した。
+The problem was solved by doing

 <!-- Google Ads -->
 {{< google-ads >}}